Geolid/phpcs/README.md

  - No unused imports (`use` statements).
  - Php must contains ```declare(strict_types=1);``` with one blank line between declaration and php open tag.
  - No more 3 nesting identation levels.
+ - Classes must be declared "abstract" or "final".

 ### readability
  - Array must be in short syntax.